 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of these may be affiliate based, meaning we earn small commissions (at no additional cost to you) if items are purchased.
 Here is more about what we do.

 Pumpkin is ubiquitous at this time of year – but so many of our favorite seasonal recipes that bear the moniker are actually made with blends of “pumpkin spice” (PSL, I’m looking at you!) and no actual squash whatsoever.

-Chances are, you’ll be making your annual pilgrimage (if you haven’t already) to the grocery store any day now to purchase a few cans of puree, and nine times out of ten that sweet orange ingredient will be mixed into a pie filling.
+Chances are, you’ll be making your annual pilgrimage (if you haven’t already) to the grocery store any day now to purchase a few cans of puree, and nine times out of ten, that sweet orange ingredient will be mixed into a pie filling.

 If you take a look at The Flavor Bible by Karen Page and Andrew Dornenburg, there are so many delicious ways to pair this seasonal squash with other ingredients.
-Allspice, apples, bay leaf, brandy, caramel, carrots, cayenne… the list goes on and on, from A to Z (well, from A to Y, ending with yogurt).
+Allspice, apples, bay leaf, brandy, caramel, carrots, cayenne… the list goes on and on, from A to Z (well, from A to Y actually, ending with yogurt).